nicholasgower/PlanetsLib/README.md

 ### Surface conditions

+#### New surface conditions

+PlanetsLib includes a variety of surface conditions, all of which are either hidden or disabled by default.
+To enable a surface condition, modders must add the following line to settings-updates.lua (using 'oxygen' as an example):

+`data.raw["bool-setting"]["PlanetsLib-enable-oxygen"].forced_value = true`

 #### Restricting and relaxing conditions

 Typically, when planet mods want to add a surface condition, what they are trying to do is restrict or relax the range of values for which that recipe or entity is allowed.